Share this page

-Erik Erikson's psychosocial crisis life cycle model - the eight stages of human development
+Erik Erikson's psychosocial life cycle model - featuring the eight stages of human development.

 Table of contents

 1.9.
 Negative Outcomes

 1.11.3.
 Authorship and Referencing

 Erikson's model of psychosocial development is a very significant, highly regarded and meaningful concept.

 Life is a series of lessons and challenges which help us to grow.
 Erikson's wonderful theory helps to tell us why.

 The theory is helpful for child development, and adults too.